mario872/class-forge/README.md

 # better-sentral
 Sentral has been updated, and I hate it.
 It looks bad, and horrible, so I'm just going to make my own webpage.

+Bugs to Squash:
+ - [ ] If there is no folder created for the user, but hte user has cookies set, it errors out
+ - [ ] Fetching timetable creates TimeoutError in Sentralify, how to deal with that here?
+ - [ ] Remove borders around notices when not hovering
+ - [ ] Make text in notices black

 Soon to be features:
+ - [ ] Add Sentralify logo to tab
  - [x] See your timetable
  - [x] See daily notices
  - [ ] See attendance